 This is thanks to its bottom hinge, allowing the window to be secured, tilting inward for just enough of an opening but not large enough for debris to pass through.

-Hopper windows function best when installed higher up on the wall, which is why you’ll see this style of window in basements.
+Basement hopper windows function best when installed higher up on the wall, which is why you'll see this style of window in basements so frequently.

 Hopper windows are installed in areas where privacy and security are most valued.
 Bathrooms, again, are great homes to hopper windows because the style is small enough to allow privacy and a feeling of enclosure, but let in natural light through a small opening to ensure a nice draft and deliver a sense of security.